 It's the 14th consecutive year (2009-22) for the Northside BMT Program to earn this recognition.
 No other transplant program in the nation has achieved this milestone.

-The data was provided by the Centers for International Blood and Marrow Transplant Research (CIBMTR) in their Final 2021 Transplant Center Survival Report, which tabulated patient survival following transplantation at 173 adult and pediatric transplant centers in the U.S.
+The Centers for International Blood and Marrow Transplant Research (CIBMTR) provided the data in its Final 2022 Transplant Center Survival Report, which tabulated patient survival following transplantation at 175 adult and pediatric transplant centers in the U.S.

-  The one-year survival of patients transplanted at the BMT Program at Northside was 80.8%.
-Northside is the only center in Georgia to achieve outcomes statistically superior to expectations and is one of only 15 centers in the U.S. to achieve this status for the current 2021 reporting cycle.
-Northside also is the only center in the U.S. to achieve superior outcomes for the past 13 consecutive annual reporting cycles.
+Patients transplanted at the BMT Program at Northside had an 81.3% one-year survival rate, which places the program in the 95th percentile for survival when compared to risk-adjusted predicted outcome (p< 0.5).
+Northside is the only center in Georgia to achieve outcomes statistically superior to expectations and is one of only 15 centers in the U.S. to achieve this status for the current 2022 reporting cycle.
+No other center in the nation has a streak of 14 consecutive annual reporting cycles with superior outcomes.

-  "This unmatched result of 13 consecutive years of survival outcomes that exceed expectations on the national standardized comparison of transplant centers is an astonishing achievement for Northside Hospital and for Georgia, and is an indication that patients receive the very best transplant care here,” said Dr Asad Bashey, director of clinical research for the BMT Program at Northside.
+“This unmatched result of 14 consecutive years of survival outcomes that exceed expectations on the national standardized comparison of transplant centers is an astonishing achievement for Northside Hospital and for Georgia, and is an indication that patients receive the very best transplant care here,” Dr. Asad Bashey, the director of clinical research for the BMT Program at Northside, said.